 Places to STAY

-We couldn’t have thought of a better family-friendly place to stay than at Grand Harbor Resort in Waterpark.
+We couldn’t have thought of a better family-friendly place to stay than at Grand Harbor Resort and Waterpark.
 Located right by the Port of Dubuque, I enjoyed my morning runs along the Mississippi River.
 It was close enough to downtown that my family and I walked to all the hot spots (Fenelon Place, murals, and restaurants.)
 But the real fun, of course, was the attached waterpark and arcade.

 Stay tuned for an in-depth review.